Convair B-58 Hustler: Introduction

-On 1 August 1960, the B-58 was declared operational, nine months after the delivery of the first aircraft to the Air Force.
-One month later, a single B-58 participated in the annual SAC Combat Competition at Bergstrom; it proved itself to be superior to competing Boeing B-47 Stratojets and Boeing B-52 Stratofortresses, securing first place in both high-level and low-level radar bombing exercises.
+On 1 August 1960, the B-58 was declared operational, nine months after the delivery of the first aircraft to the USAF.
+One month later, a single B-58 participated in the annual SAC Combat Competition at Bergstrom Air Force Base; it proved itself to be superior to competing Boeing B-47 Stratojets and Boeing B-52 Stratofortresses, securing first place in both high-level and low-level radar bombing exercises.

 Crews were typically chosen from other strategic bomber squadrons.
 Due to some characteristics of delta-winged aircraft, new pilots used the Convair F-102 Delta Dagger as a conversion trainer before moving to the TB-58A trainer.
 The B-58 was found to be difficult to fly, and its three-man crews were constantly busy, but its performance was exceptional.
-A lightly loaded Hustler would climb at nearly 46,000 ft/min (235 m/s).
-In addition to its much smaller weapons load and more limited range than the B-52, the B-58 had been extremely expensive to acquire.
+A lightly loaded Hustler could climb at nearly 46,000 ft/min (235 m/s).

 Excessive program expenditure

+In addition to its much smaller weapons load and more limited range than the B-52, the B-58 had been extremely expensive to acquire, with a unit cost of 12.44 million (equivalent to $ million today).